MorganJBradford/PiereSS.Solution/README.md

 ___
 ## 🚩 *Description*:
-### *This website allows users to track their engineers and machines, and establish relationships between the two based on licensure.*
+### *This website allows users to view treats and flavors in Pierre's shop.
+User's may register for an account if they wish to edit, create, or delete flavors or treats.*

 ## 🔧 *Setup/Installation instructions:*